Pete Sampras: 2000: 13 majors and return to No. 1

-In the 2000 US Open, Sampras overcame Richard Krajicek in four sets at the quarterfinals (including a comeback from 2-6 down in a tiebreaker), and upcoming star Lleyton Hewitt in the semi-finals, but lost the final to Marat Safin.
+In the 2000 US Open, Sampras overcame Richard Krajicek in four sets at the quarterfinals (including a comeback from 2–6 down in a tiebreaker), and upcoming star Lleyton Hewitt in the semi-finals, but lost the final to Marat Safin.
 Sampras' run to the final briefly returned him to the No. 1 ranking, but Gustavo Kuerten ended the year atop the rankings.
 This would be the last time Sampras was ranked No. 1, extending his ATP record career total to 286 weeks.
 (The record was surpassed by Roger Federer in 2012.)

 2001: Drop in ranking

-Sampras' 31-match Wimbledon win streak ended in a five set loss to Roger Federer, aged 19, in the fourth round; this was the only time the two tennis legends ever played an official professional match.
+At the Australian Open, Sampras ended a six year 13 win streak against Todd Martin, losing in the fourth round in four sets.
+Sampras' 31-match Wimbledon win streak ended in a five set loss to Roger Federer, aged 19, in the fourth round; this was the only time the two ever played against each other in an official professional match.
 At the US Open, Sampras reached the final but lost in straight sets to Lleyton Hewitt.
 Overall, this season was the first in 12 years that Sampras did not win a single title, and he finished the year ranked No. 10, also his lowest since 1989.